In The Desert

 From the north side of the cienega, looking south-west, towards Canyon Sin Nombre.

-Jon Larson took quite a few nice photos of flowers blooming in the Anza Borrego Desert State Park on this trip -- presented here with his permission in a slideshow.
+Jon Larson took quite a few nice photos of flowers blooming in the Anza Borrego Desert State Park on this trip -- here are just a few!

 Interactive Satellite Map of the area below --